gfontenot/talks/map/Map.md

 ^ Note that this doesn't compile for a number of reasons that I don't need to get into right now

-^ This kind of abstraction would lead to a whole bunch of interesting things
+^ This level of abstraction would lead to a whole bunch of new generalizations that would lead to safer, cleaner code.

 ---